aws-samples/observability-driven-development/README.md

 2. In the Stacks column, choose your `observability-driven-development` stack, and then choose Delete.

 3. When prompted, choose Delete stack.
-The Lambda functions, CodeDeploy application and deployment group, and IAM roles created by AWS SAM are deleted.
+The Lambda functions, API Gateway APIs, CloudWatch Log Groups, and deployment group, and IAM roles created by AWS SAM are deleted.

-### To delete your logs in CloudWatch Logs

-1. Open the CloudWatch console at https://console.aws.amazon.com/cloudwatch/

-2. From the navigation pane, choose Logs.

-3. From the list of log groups, choose the button next to /aws/lambda/

-4. From Actions, choose Delete log group, and then choose Yes, Delete.

 ## License Summary